Nirusha1/Nirusha1/README.md

 - 💬 Ask me about python, Machine learning , Natural Lanaguage Processings, Web development with nodejs
 - 📫 How to reach me:
 - 😄 Pronouns: She/her
-- ⚡ Fun fact: My dream is to go skydiving a day and I have acrophobia -
+- ⚡ Fun fact: My dream is to go skydiving a day and I have acrophobia.
+DREAMS ARE DREAMS -